-- UNT System acquires the historic City of Dallas Municipal Building (106 S. Harwood) to become the permanent home of UNT Dallas College of Law
+- UNT System acquired the historic City of Dallas Municipal Building (106 S. Harwood) to become the permanent home of UNT Dallas College of Law.

-- UNT Dallas College of Law receives approval for provisional accreditation from the American Bar Association
+- UNT Dallas College of Law received approval for provisional accreditation from the American Bar Association.

-- UNT Dallas awarded $2.58 million for TRIO Upward Bound Programs by U.S. Department of Education
+- UNT Dallas was awarded $2.58 million for TRIO Upward Bound Programs by U.S. Department of Education.

-- UNT Dallas becomes a residential campus with the opening of University Hall, the campus’ first residence hall
+- UNT Dallas opened University Hall, the campus’ first residence hall.

-- DART opens new UNT Dallas campus light rail station
+- DART opened a new UNT Dallas campus light rail station.

-- Ground broken on UNT Dallas’ first residence hall, a milestone signifying the university’s continued growth
+- Ground was broken on UNT Dallas’ first residence hall, a milestone signifying the university’s continued growth.

-- UNT Dallas announces record enrollment, exceeding 3,000 students for the first time
+- UNT Dallas announced record enrollment, exceeding 3,000 students for the first time.

 - UNTD presented degrees to its first graduating class.